Usagi Yojimbo: Publishing history

 Sakai originally planned for Usagi and other characters to be human in stories explicitly modeled after the life of Miyamoto Musashi.
 However, once as Sakai was idly doodling, he drew rabbit ears tied in a topknot on his proposed hero and was pleased by the distinctive image.
 Usagi was first conceived as a supporting character in The Adventures of Nilson Groundthumper and Hermy, a brief series that predates Usagi Yojimbo.
 Sakai expanded on the idea of a rabbit samurai and his world took on an anthropomorphized cartoon nature, creating a fantasy setting which suited his dramatic needs with a unique look he thought could attract readers.

 Usagi first appeared in the anthology Albedo Anthropomorphics in 1984, and later in the Fantagraphics Books anthropomorphic anthology Critters, before appearing in his own series in 1987.
 The Usagi Yojimbo series has been published by four different companies.
 The first publisher was Fantagraphics (volume one; 38 regular issues, plus one Summer Special and three Color Specials).
 The second was Mirage Comics (volume two; 16 issues).
 The third was Dark Horse Comics (volume three, 172 regular issues and two Color Specials), which also published the Senso miniseries (2015), The Art of Usagi Yojimbo: 20th Anniversary Edition (2004), and Usagi Yojimbo: 35 Years of Covers (2018), as well as republishing the Fantagraphics and Mirage series.
-The fourth is IDW Publishing, by which Usagi Yojimbo is still being published (volume four, more than 12 issues), and which is also republishing the Usagi Yojimbo portions of the Fantagraphics series as Usagi Yojimbo Color Classics.
+The fourth is IDW Publishing, (volume four, 31 issues), which also republished select Fantagraphics story portions as Usagi Yojimbo Color Classics.
+Usagi returned to Dark Horse in September 2023, collaborating with Dogu Limited.
 Another publisher, Radio Comix, published two issues of The Art of Usagi Yojimbo (1997–1998) which contained a selection of unpublished drawings, convention sketches, and other miscellaneous Usagi Yojimbo artwork (including an original short story in the first issue).

 Because Usagi Yojimbo is a creator-owned comic and Sakai has complete and sole ownership of the character, Miyamoto Usagi has been able to appear in occasional short stories published by companies other than the one currently publishing his series.
 Usagi has appeared in stories published by Cartoon Books, Oni Press, Sky Dog Press, Wizard Press, and most recently in the benefit book Drawing the Line, the proceeds of which went to Princess Margaret Hospital and The Hospital for Sick Children, both in Toronto, for cancer research.

 Sakai has experimented with formats for Usagi Yojimbo, such as when he published the color story "Green Persimmon" first as twelve separate 2-page chapters serialized in Diamond Comic Distributor's monthly catalog Previews.
 He has also serialized two short stories in a comic strip format in the tabloid-size promotional publication Dark Horse Extra.
 Usagi Yojimbo stories have also been created as both single-page "gag" stories and as multi-issue epic adventures.